CU-Robotics/buff-code/README.md

     - lib: installed files (only python3 atm)
     - config: A place for any and all setup/configuration/secret files
       - install: Files containing install info
+      - system: Folder of system yamls
-      - lib: File containing misc info
+      - data: Folder containing misc info for programs
       - sensitive: shhh... it's a secret
     - scripts: arbitrary scripts (installs & entrypoints)
     - buff.bash: a setup script (needs to be run every development session, docker runs this automatically)
   - data: a Temporary folder for handling data (should get cleared regularly, if missing will cause issues)
-  - docs: A better verion of this document (moving to wiki)
+  - docs: Removing soon, I swear ...
+  - container
+    - Base image dockerfile, the dev image needs a base
   - src: The source code for our controllers
     - buff_ros
       - Our misc ros package